Rick45/quick-arr-Stack/README.md

 [Lunsea](https://www.lunasea.app/), Open source manager

-[nzb360](http://nzb360.com), more powerfull than lunasea  with an free and payd version.
+[nzb360](http://nzb360.com), is more powerful than lunasea  with a free and paid version.

-_Note_: This only work inside you home network.
+_Note_: This only work inside your home network.